DS11-Data-Engineering/gpt-answers/README.md

 First of all, you will need an API key from OpenAI.
 You can get it from [OpenAI](https://openai.com/product).
 After that, you could also save your questions and answers in a Cloud based database such as AWS.
 If you want that, you will also need to register in [AWS](https://aws.amazon.com/)
 Once you register, you need to create a database in RDS and there, you will get a username, a chosen password, the BBDD host and port.
-We eased it up so the user can enter all those keys in the sample.env file and our app will get the keys from there.
+We eased it up so the user can enter all those keys in a .env file(You can find a template in sample.env) and our app will get the keys from there.

 And one last thing will be the use of Docker (in case you want a virtual environment).
 We also provide with a Docker file so you can launch our app there.
 The steps are quite simple.
 First, you will need to get the file.
 ```